-• "Berzelius, Mitscherlich, Liebig, Gerhardt, Monsieur Frémy, Monsieur Berthelot and many other observers ascribed the probable cause of fermentative decomposition to a catalytic presence, to use the word of Berzelius, or to a movement imparted by dead matter in the process of alteration.
+"Berzelius, Mitscherlich, Liebig, Gerhardt, Monsieur Frémy, Monsieur Berthelot and many other observers ascribed the probable cause of fermentative decomposition to a catalytic presence, to use the word of Berzelius, or to a movement imparted by dead matter in the process of alteration.
 In a word, the mystery was so great that one had to resort as an explanation to downright occult forces."
 (1879)

-Buchner (1897): Living cells not necessary
+Eduard Buchner (1897): Living cells not necessary

-• Was preparing extracts from yeast as part of an attempt to extract extracts for therapeutic purposes and added sugar as a preservative

-Noted the bubbles of gas appearing fermentation was occurring

-• Living yeast cells not required for fermentation
+- Buchner was preparing extracts from yeast as part of an attempt to extract extracts for therapeutic purposes and added sugar as a preservative - Noted the bubbles of gas appearing fermentation was occurring - Living yeast cells not required for fermentation It must be due to something in yeast (enzyme means in yeast)